freeeve/neo4c/readme.md

   // printf style parameter setting char *query = "start n=node({id}) return n;"

-  // the parameters must be in the order they are in the query
+  // currently, the parameters must be in the order they are in the query
+  // this seems idiomatic for C people, but...
   // if anyone has a good C syntax for map support, please let me know neo_rest_query(&conn, &cursor, query, id)
 ```